Latest post: PC Games of 1996.

 Wing Commander: Academy IBM PC 1993

-A spin-off of Wing Commander 2, Wing Commander: Academy was released by Origin Systems in August of 1993 for IBM PC MS-DOS 5.0.
-Programmed by Jeff Everett and Brent A. Thale, Academy is notable for its random missions and allowing players to customize their own missions.
+A great spin-off of Wing Commander 2, Wing Commander: Academy was released by Origin Systems in August of 1993 for IBM PC MS-DOS 5.0.
+Programmed by Jeff Everett and Brent Thale, Wing Commander: Academy is notable for its random missions and allowing players to customize their own missions.

 Wing Commander Privateer IBM PC 1993

 Origin Systems released Wing Commander: Privateer in September of 1993 for IBM PC MS-DOS 5.0.
-Privateer is a space-trading and space-combat flight "simulator".
-Privateer plays similarly to but is nowhere near as advanced as Frontier: Elite 2.
+Wing Commander: Privateer is a space-trading and space-combat flight "simulator" that plays similarly to but is nowhere near as advanced as Frontier: Elite 2.

 Wing Commander 3 IBM PC 1994

 Naturally, one requires an ISA, VLB or PCI video card with 512K-1 meg of vRAM.
-WC3 was benchmarked with at least 36 different sound cards and 40 different video cards; such was the franchise's popularity by 1994.
+Wing Commander 3 was benchmarked with at least 36 different sound cards and 40 different video cards; such was the franchise's popularity by 1994.

 "Don't watch the game, play the movie!" means WC3 is a heavily-cinematized CD-ROM game: three hours of live-action FMV to put you to sleep; 1.5 gigs of FMVs in 1994.